Every child matters

 September 30 was chosen as the date to recognize Orange Shirt Day as it was the typical time of year that Indigenous children were forcibly removed from their homes and sent to residential schools.

 National Day for Truth and Reconciliation

-In the wake of the uncovering of the remains of 215 children at the site of the Kamloops Indian Residential School, and subsequent investigations and findings of thousands more children at other residential schools across Canada, the federal government established September 30 as the National Day for Truth and Reconciliation.
+In the wake of the uncovering of the remains of 215 children at the site of the Kamloops Indian Residential School in May 2021, and subsequent investigations and findings of thousands more children at other residential schools across Canada, the federal government established September 30 as the National Day for Truth and Reconciliation.